-After a blood patch, lie flat in bed for 2 hours.
-Avoid activities that strain your body or carrying anything heavier than your baby for the next 2 weeks.
+After a blood patch, lie flat in bed for 2 to 4 hours.
+For the next 2 weeks, avoid activities that twist, bend, or strain your body, or carrying anything heavier than your baby.
 This helps keep the blood patch in place.